Team DCA

 Towards the end of 2019, Yvette returned to the Memberships Team where she is responsible for maintaining the integrity of the membership database and working with her colleagues to build and strengthen relationships with DCA members.

 Yvette has a Bachelor of Arts majoring in philosophy and psychology from The University of Sydney.
-She shares her life with her husband, two teenage daughters and her eldest ‘child’, Otto the cat.
-She enjoys having to spend the majority of her non-work time at the netball courts.
+She shares her life with her husband, two teenage daughters and her newest addition to the family, Diesel the black lab.
+She enjoys all things netball and her new Kindle.

 Playing an active part in cultivating great relationships and providing valuable and timely support for our DCA members, is our Member Relations Manager, Kath (they/them).